A practical method for computing with piecewise Chebyshevian splines: Introduction

-Piecewise Chebyshevin splines can either be parametrically or geometrically continuous.
+Chebyshevian splines, considered so far in the literature, can be either parametrically or geometrically continuous.
 The latter are piecewise functions where the continuity conditions between adjacent segments are expressed by means of connection matrices \cite{Barry1996}.
-In both cases, to be of interest for Geometric Design or other applications, a piecewise Chebyshevian spline space should possess a B-spline basis -- in the usual sense of a normalised basis composed of minimally supported splines-- and this feature should be maintained after knot insertion.
-The above properties are summarized by saying that a space is \emph{good for design} and, as proved in \cite{Maz2011b} (see also \cite{Mazure_CA_1999,Mazure_JAT_1999}), they are equivalent to existence of bossoms in the space.
-As a consequence of blossoms, the B-spline basis is the optimal normalized totally positive basis and all classical geometric design algorithms can be developed in the space.
+In both cases, to be of interest for Geometric Design or other applications, a Chebyshevian spline space should not only possess a B-spline basis -- in the usual sense of a normalised basis composed of minimally supported splines -- but this should be true also for any other space obtained by knot insertion.
+This requirement is equivalent to existence of blossoms in the space, see \cite{Maz2011b} and references therein, and, when it holds, it is said that the space is \emph{good for design}, or has a \emph{refinable} B-spline basis.
+As a consequence of blossoms, the B-spline basis is the (unique) optimal normalized totally positive basis and all the classical geometric design algorithms can be developed in the space.

-In this paper we address the problem of efficiently computing and numerically evaluating the B-spline basis of a good for design spline space.

-The reader should though be aware that determining whether or not a spline space is good for design is a separate (and sometimes difficult) problem, which is out of the scope of this paper.
-To this purpose there exist theoretical results (see \cite{Maz2011b} and references therein) yielding necessary and sufficient conditions.
-These can readily be used for spline spaces having sections of relatively low dimension (up to dimension four), but the computations become overly complicated for spaces of higher dimension.
-Regardless of the dimension and the kind of the underlying section spaces, the numerical approach in \cite{BCM2016} provides sufficient conditions for a spline space to be (numerically) good for design.

-General approaches for the computation of B-spline-type bases include the well-known recurrence relation for polynomial splines \cite{dB1972} and the formulae for the evaluation of trigonometric and hyperbolic splines proposed respectively in \cite{LW1979} and \cite{Schu83}.
-A generalized version of the polynomial recurrence relation, which applies to Chebyshevian splines, was given in \cite{Lyche85} and reads as \footnote{The formulas in this section are presented in the original notation.}